 - Making Health Insurance more affordable

-When can I apply for Affordable Care Act Colorado?
+When can I apply for the Affordable Care Act Colorado?

-If you qualify for Colorado Medicaid health insurance, then you can sign-up Medicaid anytime of the year.
+If you qualify for Colorado Medicaid health insurance, then you can sign-up for Medicaid any time of the year.

-The CO Affordable Care Act Open Enrollment is only open for three months.
-There are many Important dates around the end of the year for Colorado Affordable Care Act:
+The CO Affordable Care Act Open Enrollment is only open for 6 weeks around November and December.
+There are two important dates for the Colorado Affordable Care Act:

-How do I apply for Affordable Care Act Colorado (CO ACA)?
+How do I apply for the Affordable Care Act Colorado (CO ACA)?